 On a matter of personal achievement first - during one of the panels I actually spoke during the Q&A. Perhaps seems small, but 3 or 4 years ago there's no way I would have done that - it was a fairly large room with about 50-60 people.
 No way.
 So that's a nice sign of what transitioning has done for me :-)

 I arrived in Philadelphia today - the conference starts early tomorrow so I decided to get down here a day early.
 I got a hotel at a decent rate and it's about 1/2 block from the Convention Center!

 I've read a few articles about part of Hillary Clinton's upcoming book (which I just pre-ordered!
 I can't wait to read it, and I don't usually read books by politicians).
 This was specifically about the debate in which Trump kept wandering around the stage and seemingly (not seemingly, he was) stalking her.
-She spoke about how creepy it was (it really was, even watching him do it was creepy) and how she continues to second-guess the fact that she didn't say anything to him right then and there.
+She spoke about how creepy it was (it really was, even watching him do it was creepy) and how she continues to second-guess the fact that she didn't say anything to him right then a

 I just wanted to do a quick post, yesterday was "officially" my 2 year anniversary of transitioning.
 I arguably started before that, but August 10, 2015 is when I began "presenting full-time" as a woman, and I haven't looked back :-) It was shortly (like days) after that I started on HRT.
 It's also now been almost a year since my breast augmentation surgery.